Large Model Accuracy Optimization Guide

 Loss Calculation Module

-Check that the accuracy of the calculation of the entire loss module is consistent with the benchmarks
+Check that the accuracy of the calculation in the entire loss module is consistent with the benchmarks

 Operator High Precision Mode